Engagement Rate: How to Calculate ER for Social Media Properly

-The basic engagement rate formula for a single post is:
+The basic engagement rate by reach formula for a single post is:

 The resulting value will show the % of people who were active with a specific post.

-One disadvantage of this indicator is that the reach data are only available to the page administrators and you cannot calculate it unless the page is related to you (except for open statistics data for some pages on VK.com).
+One disadvantage of this indicator is that the reach data are only available to the page administrators and you cannot calculate it unless the page is related to you (except for open statistics data for some pages on Instagram or Facebook).

 In most cases, social media do not distinguish between reach to followers and total reach.
 In such case, a post with enough viral potential (viral post), having reached outside the community due to shares and having appeared in the feed of their friends and followers, would receive far reach and relatively smaller engagement (with respect to the total reach value).
 This results in decreased ERR percentage of the post.